-Sessions were unfortunately not be held due to the Covid-19 pandemic.
-An advertisement was placed for inputs by the community to be submitted to the municipality.
+Sessions could unfortunately not be held due to the national lockdown as result of the Covid-19 pandemic.

-1.4 Five-year cycle of the IDP
+1.4 Five year cycle of the IDP

 The first generation IDP's dealt with the period 2002-2007, the second generation IDP's with the period 2007-2012, the third generation IDP's with the period 2012-2017 and municipalities entered the fourth five year IDP cycle with the municipal elections in August 2016.
-The new council that was constituted after the elections immediately started preparing a new five-year IDP.
+The new council that was constituted after the elections immediately started preparing a new five year IDP.
 The fourth generation IDP is effective from 1 July 2017 up to 30 June 2022.
-This document is the fourth review of the fourth generation IDP and only caters for the remaining period of 2021/22.
+This document is the third review of the fourth generation IDP and only caters for the remaining period from 2020/21 until 2021/22.